spkosana/lambda-stepfunctions-tf/README.md

 # Step Functions
 ### Lambda orchestration in step functions with terraform

-### Aim: Orchestration of lambdas and publish SNS basec on condition
+### Aim: Orchestration of lambdas and publish SNS based on condition

 # AWS Components Overview:
 * Lambda